 Moreover, the US healthcare system isn’t built for pandemics and epidemics.
 It’s estimated that the USA has around 2.0 critical care beds per 10,000 Americans.
 If we suddenly throw a million hospitalizations from vaccine-preventable diseases into our current system, it would be overwhelmed leading to a higher death rate and costs that would bankrupt individuals, state and Federal government, and insurance companies.
 It would be a disaster of epic proportions.

-One of the myths pushed by the antivaccination cult is that vaccines are dangerous and don’t have any real effect on health, so why bother taking them.
+One of the myths pushed by the anti-vaccine activists is that vaccines are dangerous and don’t have any real effect on health, so why bother taking them.
 They claim that “natural” immunity (a preposterous and nonexistent kind of immunity), even getting infected by the pathogen itself, is the best way to protect against disease, and avoid mythical adverse events like autism.

-These same vaccine deniers also dismiss the potential consequences of many of these vaccine preventable diseases either claiming they disappeared before vaccines showed up, or only genetically inferior children get really sick (yes, antivaccinationists are one of the biggest promoters of eugenics on the internet, outside of neo-Nazi websites), or take a few homeopathic (read, water) drops to cure the disease.
+These same vaccine deniers also dismiss the potential consequences of many of these vaccine preventable diseases – either claiming they disappeared before vaccines showed up, or only genetically inferior children get really sick from vaccine preventable diseases.
+Many of these pseudoscience pushers claim that they can take a few homeopathic (read, water) drops to cure the disease.
 In other words, all ignorant and pseudoscientific nonsense.

 So let’s use a peer-reviewed statistical and epidemiological analysis from one of the leading and most prestigious public health institutions in the world, whose only goal is to study and analyze infectious diseases so that they can save lives of all people of the world–the US Centers for Disease Control and Prevention (CDC).
 They say that vaccines save lives, not just a few, but a few hundred thousand.
 And the math is very simple, so simple that a sixth grade caveman could do it, that lives will be saved, that money will be saved, and that resources will be saved.
 How hard can it be to understand that?

-It is incredible that the vaccine deniers, who as best as we can tell have minimal intellect, have rarely, if ever spent more than 15 minutes in research, rely upon their Dunning-Kruger cognitive bias to pretend that they know more than the CDC.
-Guess what?
-The CDC doesn’t care about these fools making fun of them, the CDC just goes out and saves lives.
+It is incredible that the vaccine deniers, who rely upon their Dunning-Kruger cognitive bias and a complete lack of evidence supporting their claims, pretend that they know more than the CDC.
+The CDC doesn’t care about these anti-vaccine radicals making fun of them, the CDC just goes out and saves lives.
 In the simple math of who is more valuable to the world, I’ll take the CDC.

 Let’s give thanks to Congress who, back in a day when they actually worked together to help the nation, gave us the Vaccines for Children Program.
 Thanks to the CDC for administering this program and saving so many children’s lives.
 It’s a great day to learn that the good guys beat the evil diseases.

 Editor’s note: This article was originally published in April 2014.
-It has been completely revised and updated to include more comprehensive information, to improve readability and to add current research.
+It has been updated to fix some broken links, improve formatting, and improve some language.

 - Adams DA, Gallagher KM, Jajosky RA, Kriseman J, Sharp P, Anderson WJ, Aranas AE, Mayes M, Wodajo MS, Onweh DH, Abellera JP; Division of Notifiable Diseases and Healthcare Information, Office of Surveillance, Epidemiology, and Laboratory Services, CDC.
 Summary of Notifiable Diseases – United States, 2011.
 MMWR Morb Mortal Wkly Rep. 2013 Jul 5;60(53):1-117.
 PubMed PMID: 23820934.